Structural schemes for hamiltonian systems: The structural method for ODEs

 with $Z^{(0)}_{n}=Z_n$, $D^{(0)}_{n}=D_n$. \item {\bf Iteration.} We first compute a new approximation for the solution $\blockZ_n$ using the structural equations:

 Then, we update the first derivative with the physical equations:

-\item {\bf Stopping criterion.} We end the fixed-point when two successive solutions are close enough, according to the tolerance parameter \texttt{tol}, that is $\lVert \blockZ_n^{(k+1)}-\blockZ_n^{(k)}\rVert \leq \texttt{tol}$. \end{itemize} \begin{rem} Notice that $R=2$ provides a 4th-order unconditionally stable scheme while $R=4$ reaches sixth-order accuracy.
-Methods with $R=6$ and $R=8$ will also be experimented in the numerical section. \end{rem} \begin{rem} The nonlinear part of the problem does not require some local linearization, hence the computation of the derivative is straightforward. $ $ \end{rem}
+\item {\bf Stopping criterion.} We end the fixed-point when two successive solutions are close enough, according to the tolerance parameter \texttt{tol}, that is $\lVert \blockZ_n^{(k+1)}-\blockZ_n^{(k)}\rVert \leq \texttt{tol}$. \end{itemize} \begin{remark} Notice that $R=2$ provides a 4th-order unconditionally stable scheme while $R=4$ reaches sixth-order accuracy.
+Methods with $R=6$ and $R=8$ will also be experimented in the numerical section. \end{remark} \begin{remark} The non-linear part of the problem does not require some local linearization, hence the computation of the derivative is straightforward. $ $ \end{remark}

+\rall{When dealing with a uniform grid, analytic expressions of the structural equations are available, and given in \cref{table::SE_equation_ZD_analytic} (obtained from the coefficients in \cite[appendix A]{CMMC25}).
+The benchmarks we provide in the numerical section do not use these analytic expressions, but rather the coefficients that are automatically derived from the kernel for any $R$.}